PySimpleGUI/DocsCleanup/cookbook.md

 Perhaps you need a floating point number and only want to allow `0`-`9`, `.`, and `-`.
 One way restrict the user's input to only those characters is to get an event any time the user inputs a character and if the character isn't a valid one, remove it.

-You've already seen (above) that to get an event immediate when an element is interacted with in some way you set the `enable_events` parameter.
+You've already seen (above) that to get an event immediate when an element is interacted with in some way, you set the `enable_events` parameter.

 ```python
 import PySimpleGUI as sg